raspberrypilearning/getting-started-scratch/en/step_7.md

 title: Duplicate and edit a costume to use in an animation
 ---

-Some Scratch sprites just have one costume or have multiple sprites that don't work as an animation.
-If you choose one costume, then duplicate it and make a small change, it can create an animation effect.
+Some Scratch sprites just have one costume, or have multiple costumes that don't work as an animation.
+If you choose one costume, then duplicate it (make a copy of it) and make a small change, it can create an animation effect.

 **Robot animation**: [See inside](https://scratch.mit.edu/projects/436260207/editor){:target="_blank"}